 7 Tips on Protecting Your Spine With Better Posture

-The best way to alleviate back pain is to begin with better posture.
+The best way to alleviate back pain is to begin with a better posture.
 Sitting causes the most pressure on the spine itself, so it is important that if you do sit a lot during the day, you take extra care of your spine.
-Here are some simple tips to help you improve your posture with doing diﬀerent tasks:
+Here are some simple tips to help you improve your posture by doing diﬀerent tasks:

 - When sitting at a desk, make sure that you are sitting tall, with your feet flat on the floor.
 A computer screen should be high enough so that the top 1/3rd of the screen is eye level.
 The screen should also be directly infront of you and not oﬀ to the side as this rotates your spine.